top of page

 Patrick graduated cum laude from the University of North Carolina School of Law.
 While at UNC, Patrick was a member of the North Carolina Law Review, won awards for his trial and appellate advocacy, clerked in the U.S. District Court for the Eastern District of North Carolina, and became a published author in the field of federal Native American law.

-Prior to joining Terrazas PLLC, Patrick was an associate at Husch Blackwell and Weisbart Springer Hayes.
+Prior to joining Terrazas PLLC, Patrick was an associate at an AmLaw 100 firm.

 Representative Cases